 Food and drink establishments are likely to be the first businesses to come into a neighborhood for two reasons: Many of them are risk-oblivious, and actually benefit from a somewhat edgy location.
 They also can be started unusually small, and food carts are widely accepted and cool today.
 There can and should be a strong synergy with local farmers and food specialty producers.

 Establishment types, in order of scale of investment: food carts, food shacks, food cottages, Third Places, and restaurants.
 Third Places may be either bars or coffee shops, or possibly establishments like The Tipping Point in Montgomery, Alabama which is a coffee shop in the morning and a bar at night.
+Kaffeclatsch, pictured above on a Huntsville, Alabama street corner, follows the same pattern, bolstering its evening offerings with live jazz music and light fare.
 In any case, the First Place is home, the Second Place is work, and the Third Place is one where you can order something and hang around half a day if you like.
 The old Cheers tagline describes a Third Place well: it’s “where everybody knows your name.”

 The smallest establishment types will be included in the Starting Impossibly Small Handbook described above.

-Homes described in 5: Additional Dwellings can be smaller if they are not burdened with the need for a guest room.
+Homes described in 5: Additional Dwellings can be smaller if they are not burdened with the need for a guest room or suite.
 Smaller dwellings mean that more people can live in the neighborhood, increasing the number of customers for neighborhood businesses.

 Tiny Inn: Four guest rooms staffed by one person who serves as host, cook, and housekeeper.